stepanzalis/cs425_fall18_tm10/README.md

-# CS425 Assignemt 1
+# CS425 Assignment 1

-## Client - server Java application created as a homework 1
+## Client - server Java application created as a Assignment 1
 ### Developed with :blue_heart:

+### Authors: Stepan Zalis & Loukas Soleas

 Feel free to comment our work by adding Issue.